Hitmare/unlockPTB/README.md

 - `/unlock` - Unlocks the Bot.
 In Group Chats only the Bot Admin and the Group Chat Owner can use it
 - `/lock` - Locks the Bot.
 In Group Chats only the Bot Admin and the Group Chat Owner can use it
 - `/lockstatus` - Shows the Lockstatus of the Bot.
 In Group Chats only the Bot Admin and the Group Chat Owner can use it

+#### Installation of the Commands

+You can copy all four Commands into your custom Command folder or add the following path to your custom Command array inside of your `hook.php` to stay up to date with your Commandfiles

+    /vendor/hitmare/unlockptb/Commands/

+eg:

+    $commands_path = [
+    __DIR__ . '/Commands/',
+    __DIR__ . '/vendor/hitmare/unlockptb/Commands/',
+    ];